ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 So whenever you try and make any commit, it will automatically run the `linting` and `prettier` on the staged/changed files and if there are any errors, it will not let you commit the code until you fix those.

-Some of them are automatically fixed, while some needs manual fixing.
+Some of them are automatically fixed, while some need manual fixing.

 ---
 ## Issues 👮